 The Missouri Department of Higher Education serves as a clearinghouse for postsecondary student complaints.
 Visit http://www.dhe.mo.gov/documents/POLICYONCOMPLAINTRESOLUTION.pdf for the MDHE’s complaint policy and instructions about how to file a formal complaint.
 Note that the policy states that students who wish to file complaints with the department must first exhaust all informal and formal avenues provided by the institution to resolve disputes.

-In addition, Missouri Western State University’s accrediting agency, the Higher Learning Commission of the North Central Association of Colleges and Schools, accepts complaints about institutions.
-Visit http://www.ncahlc.org/Information-for-the-Public/complaints.html for instructions to file a formal complaint.
+In addition, Missouri Western State University’s accrediting agency, the Higher Learning Commission, accepts complaints about institutions.
+Visit https://www.hlcommission.org/HLC-Institutions/complaints.html for instructions to file a formal complaint.
 The commission has established a clear distinction between individual grievances and complaints that appear to involve broad institutional practices.
 When a complaint raises issues regarding the institution’s ongoing ability to meet the HLC’s Criteria of Accreditation, the commission forwards the complaint to the institution and requests a formal response.